davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 based on thermal decay relations [@Doin1996].
 The offshore Monterey plate is at the edge of the resolution of @Li2007, which yields an ~50 km depth for the lithosphere-asthenosphere boundary.
-Proximal to the modern shoreline the Monterey plate is thrust beneath ~12 km of sedimentary accretionary prism [@Trehu1991], bringing the theoretical thermal maturation depth for the transition much closer to the depth observed by @Li2007.
+Proximal to the modern shoreline, the Monterey plate is thrust beneath ~12 km of sedimentary accretionary prism [@Trehu1991], bringing the theoretical thermal maturation depth for the transition much closer to the depth observed by @Li2007.